Skip to content

 • Use lifecycle management to transition from Hot to Cool after 30 days

-• Store everything in Archive tier
+• Store everything permanently in the Hot tier for fast access

 Correct answer: Use lifecycle management to transition from Hot to Cool after 30 days